-Contributions: The Foundation reports gifts of cash and other assets as unrestricted.
+Contributions: The Foundation reports gifts of cash and other assets as net assets without donor restrictions.
 Contributions, including unconditional promises to give, are recognized as revenues in the period in which the promises are made, at net realizable value.
 Contributions which are conditional promises to give, including bequests, are recognized at their estimated fair value in the period in which the conditions were met.
+As of December 31, 2018 and 2017, the Foundation has no unconditional promises to give.

 Donated materials and services: Donated materials are recorded as contributions at their estimated value on the date of receipt.
 Donated services are reported if they create a nonfinancial asset or would typically need to be purchased by the Foundation if the services had not been provided by the contribution, require specialized skills, and are provided by individuals with those skills.
 If donated services meet the definition, they are recorded at the fair value of the services received.
-During the years ended December 31, 2016 and 2015, the Foundation did not receive any donated materials or services meeting those requirements.
+During the years ended December 31, 2018 and 2017, the Foundation did not receive any donated materials or services meeting those requirements.

 Advertising: The Foundation expenses advertising and promotion costs as incurred.
-Advertising and promotion costs for the years ended December 31, 2016 and 2015, totaled \$21,472 and \$6,368, respectively.
+Advertising and promotion costs for the years ended December 31, 2018 and 2017, totaled \$16,470 and \$19,999, respectively.